 How To Apply

-There is a limited number of places available every semester / summer so we encourage students to show interest early.
-Students will be asked to participate in a skype interview as part of the process.
+There is a limited number of places available every semester/summer so we encourage students to show interest early.

 |Term Abroad||Deadline for Applications|